swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 Package plugins are Swift targets that use specialized API in a new `PackagePlugin` library (provided by SwiftPM) to configure commands that will run during the build.

-The initial `PackagePlugin` API described in this proposal is minimal, and is mainly focused on source code generation.
+The initial `PackagePlugin` API described in this proposal is minimal, and is mainly focused on source code generation and build-oriented tasks.
 However, this API is expected to be able to grow over time to support new package plugin capabilities in the future.

 Package plugins are somewhat analogous to package manifests:  both are Swift scripts that are evaluated in sandboxed environments and that use specialized APIs for a limited and specific purpose.
-In the case of a package manifest, the purpose is to define those characteristics of a package that cannot be inferred from the contents of the file system; in the case of a build tool plugin, the purpose is to procedurally define new commands and dependencies that should run before, during, or after a build.
+In the case of a package manifest, the purpose is to define those characteristics of a package that cannot be inferred from the contents of the file system; in the case of a build tool plugin, the purpose is to procedurally define new commands and dependencies that should run during a build.

-A package plugin is invoked after package resolution and validation, and is given access to an input context that describes the package target to which the plugin is applied.
+Build tool plugins are applied to invidual targets in the package graph, as indicated by the target.
+A build tool plugin is invoked after package resolution and validation, and is given access to an input context that describes the package target to which the plugin is applied.
 The plugin also has read-only access to the source directory of the target, and is also allowed to write to specially designated areas of the build output directory.

 Note that the plugin itself does *not* perform the actual work of the build tool — that is done by the command line invocation that the plugin constructs when it is applied to the target.
 The plugin can be thought of as a procedural way of generating command line arguments, and is typically very small.